Last editedJun 20227 min read

 Standing orders are particularly useful for making regular payments from one individual to another, where Direct Debit would be a less straightforward option.

-A good example of this would be a tenant setting up a standing order to their landlord for monthly rent payments.
+A good example of this would asking a tenant to set up a standing order to their landlord to avoid late rent payments.
 The amount would be the same each month and would be sent from the tenant’s bank account to the landlord’s at the same time each month, either until the specified length of time runs out or the tenant cancels the standing order via their bank.

 What are the advantages of standing orders?